Rockefeller University Press AI Guidelines

 Policy Summary

-The publisher does not provide an AI-specific policy that explicitly addresses generating or editing images, diagrams, or other illustrative figures.
-However, any use of AI tools or LLMs must not breach the journal’s existing plagiarism, image manipulation, or confidentiality policies.
-The policy does not specify human review requirements for this classification.
+The publisher does not provide an AI-specific policy that explicitly addresses the generation or editing of illustrative figures.
+The general RUP policy states that any use of AI tools must not breach the journal's plagiarism, image manipulation, or confidentiality policies, but this refers to pre-existing image manipulation policies rather than an explicit prohibition on AI-generated illustrative figures.

 Evidence